Retail Price £22,845

 PAINT - SPECIAL

 - 'Quickclear' heated windscreen/heated washer jets

-- Electric front windows drivers one touch
+- Electrically operated front and rear windows with one touch opening and closing

 - Front variable intermittent wipers with electric wash

 - Auto hold function

 - Electronic parking brake